 Market Plan and Analysis

 The market analysis section should show readers your deep understanding of the market and your plan to be competitive.
 Those looking to fund a franchise should give this section extra attention, as lenders will be reviewing this information closely.
-This is also great space to use visual to help support your story.
+This is also great space to use visuals to help support your story.